Evidence Based Practice – Sydney Spine & Sports Centre (S3C)

 Evidence-based practice summary

-Evidence based practice is also known as evidence based medicine.
 Evidence based practice is the gold-standard of all healthcare.
 If your chiropractor or physiotherapist is utilising evidence based practice they are ensuring you get the very best treatment possible.

 What is evidence-based practice?